 “Government urged to act as food poverty hits 18% of the UK”

 “One in seven children go to school hungry”

 “Austerity will drive almost one million more children into poverty”

 “3.6 million children live in poverty in the UK (almost a third of all children)”

 It goes on…

-So, free hot meals to all children up to the age of 7 sounds like a wonderful idea.
+So, universal infant free school meals for all children up to the age of 7 sounds like a wonderful idea.

 But has it been thought through?

 According to Allergy UK almost 1 in 12 young children suffer from a food allergy and according to them, they seem to be getting more and more common.

 And that is just food allergies.